marcelog/elixir_authorizenet/README.md

 # elixir_authorizenet

 Elixir client for the [Authorize.Net merchant API](http://developer.authorize.net/api/reference/index.html).
+This should help you integrate using the [AIM](http://developer.authorize.net/api/aim/).

 A nice number of features are implemented (probably most of the ones used on a daily basis are already there), but since the API offers a big number of features and combinations, I still consider this as WIP, and pull requests,